openedx/edx-documentation/en_us/install_operations/source/platform_releases/hawthorn.rst

         edxapp@xyz:~$ cd edx-platform/
         edxapp@xyz:~/edx-platform$ python manage.py lms drop_djcelery_tables --settings=aws

 #.
-Run the Hawthorn migration script, which will update your Ginkgo data to be
+Run the Hawthorn migrations, which will update your Ginkgo data to be
    valid for Ginkgo:

     .. code-block:: bash